-ADOH staff encouraged citizen participation throughout the development of the Consolidated Plan and Action Plan.
-This included consulting local organizations, holding public meetings in four areas of the state, and encouraging public comment during the public review period.
+ADOH staff encouraged citizen participation throughout the development of the Consolidated Plan by consulting local organizations, holding public meetings in four areas of the state, and encouraging public comment during the public review period.
+Additionally, ADOH solicited public comment regarding the second year action plan from April 1, 2011 thru May 2, 2011 by posting a draft of the plan to the ADOH website; publication of an electronic information bulletin #10-11 sent to partner communities, counties, regional councils of government, non-profit and for-profit entities; and thru a public hearing held on April 20, 2011.
 Using research and input from the public, ADOH staff formulated the objectives and outcomes that are briefly described below.